 I am presenting the argument that the ecological crisis is a symptom.
 The disease is in how modern ideas about mankind’s role in the universe have poisoned our relationships with each other and the rest of the living and non-living world.
 My position is that we do not know our own minds well.
 We do not know what they are capable of in peak moments of bliss and cognitive clarity, nor do we comprehend how easily they can carry us away on delusional abstractions that have no basis in the reality of our molecular world.
 We are so in our heads we are at risk of losing touch with our body, the physical reality in which our lives unfold; so into our abstractions of economy and nationalism, status and hierarchy that we are losing touch with our need for clean air, water and soil.
 To be risking even the slightest chance of the kind of planetary chaos ecologists are warning us about, with the calm demeanor of our existing social discussions is, in my mind, a sure sign of collective psychosis.

-Traditions of meditation and waking up are surrounded by a wall of Cosmic Foo Foo so high it is almost impossible to see the point.
+Traditions of prayerful meditation and waking up are surrounded by a wall of Cosmic Foo Foo so high it is almost impossible to see the point.
 I am suggesting that most of that is just not relevant to what we are really trying to convey by these types of teachings.
 What we are trying to say has everything to do with waking up to the reality of your situation as it is in the here and now and as it will potentially become in the future.
-We have a funny habit of making ourselves slaves to our own ideas about ourselves and our world by forgetting that, as long as we draw breath, we are completely free to remake today in any image we desire.
-People walk away from lifetimes spent in bad marriages, dogmatic religions and hateful ideologies all the time.
+We have a funny habit of making ourselves slaves to our own ideas about ourselves and our world by forgetting that, as long as we draw breath, we are completely free to remake today.
+People walk away from lifetimes spent in bad marriages, fundamentalist religions and hateful ideologies all the time.
 One day some insight dawns and they see through some ignorance on their part which had lead them to believe in their own slavery.
 At that moment they are free and there is no going back because the truth of the insight is always right there in front of them, reflected in the ceaseless unfolding of reality as reality.
 There is no going back into the cocoon of make-believe.

 I am convinced that the same one-way insight comes into the lives of everyone who plumbs the depths of what our ecologists are saying.
 This ecological insight is already pervasive, like a shadow running through our modern societies, and it is spreading.
 More and more people, young and old, will be caught and forced (or is that called?) to plumb these dark and depressing depths in their search for the truth.
 Mindful Ecology recognizes this process as a full blown hero’s descent into the underworld, the first step on the road to enlightenment.
 It offers both a like-minded community and an encouragement for a serious, daily practice of meditation.
 It is by developing the skills of meditation that we are able to begin to integrate our head’s knowledge with our heart’s responses to that knowledge.
 It is my position that we are in crisis due to a disease within our minds and bodies that cuts us off from our ongoing experience of the living earth.
 It is a disease with a long pedigree in the non-indigenous cultures of the East and West, but one that can be cured within the individual.
 Mindful Ecology seeks to live once again in a sacred world as our ancestors once did.
 That is what the world looks like to one who is awake.